-The well-known Christianity Explored course is run usually once a year.
+The well-known Christianity Explored course is run usually once a year – the latest one in Spring 2020.
 We generally run both evening and daytime sessions to suit participants.
 Ian leads the course which is based on a study of Mark’s gospel and has a lively mix of bible study, video clips and discussion and is suitable for anyone who wants to find out more about the Christian faith.
 We also use it as preparation for those who want to be confirmed.
 If you might be interested find out more from Ian.

 Housegroups at Jesus Church meet on different days, currently Tuesday day and evening, and Wednesday evening, so there should be one to suit most people.
 Generally the groups meet every week in term time and there is a bible study related to the current sermon series for the groups to dig in to.
 Also important is the social time and members of these groups get to know each other very well and it can be a great source of support both spiritually and in practical ways too.